 - Tripwire Enterprise Server Analyzes collected information from Tripwire Enterprise nodes.
-Tripwire Enterprise Server includes a User Interface (UI) subcomponent that provides interfaces to both web-based (GUI) and command line (CLI) administrative interface applications. - Tripwire Enterprise Agent Collects information from monitored servers for the Tripwire Enterprise Server. - Event Generator A real-time monitoring utility that can be installed with TE Agent on some Windows and UNIX file servers.
-This component is optional and is only required when real-time monitoring is desired.
+Tripwire Enterprise Server includes a User Interface (UI) subcomponent that provides interfaces to both web-based (GUI) and command line (CLI) administrative interface applications. - Tripwire Enterprise Java Agent Collects information from monitored servers for the Tripwire Enterprise Server. - Tripwire Enterprise Axon Agent Collects information from monitored servers for the Tripwire Enterprise Server.
+This Agent includes a FIPS certified OpenSSL implementation. - Event Generator A real-time monitoring utility that can be installed with TE Agent on some Windows and UNIX file servers.
+This component is optional and is only required when real-time monitoring is desired. - Tripwire CLI The command-line administrative interface to the UI. - Bouncy Castle Cryptographic Module provides the cryptographic operations used by the TOE and the JVM.